 - Glen Oberhauser, who added LocoNet throttles

 - David Phillip Oster provided key information and a useful tool to help get USB working

 on Mac OS X

-- Howard G. Penny provided info on the NCE D14SR decoder,
+- Howard G. Penny provided info on the NCE D14SR decoder, then went on to become an

-support of text and clocks on panels, providing a "factory reset" feature for decoders, and fixing
+text and clocks on panels, providing a "factory reset" feature for decoders, and fixing

 - Phill Perry, who contributed a decoder definition for the New York Byano Limited

 - Bruce Petrarca, who has started offering CDs so nobody else has to burn them and

 provided decoder information for the Soundtraxx Diesel Tsunami

 - Bob Phillips provided an MRC decoder definition